Last Updated on August 23, 2023 by Ellen

 Do you have a small retirement budget?
 No problem – if you are willing to live in foreign countries.
-This post covers some of the best places to retire in the world on social security or other small budgets.
+Through real-life experience, we have identified the best places to retire in the world on small budgets, such as Lean FIRE or social security.

 We are talking dreamy, exotic locations for under $1,500 in monthly living expenses.
 These are cheap vacation hot spots — by American standards.